Kshitijzrao/Employee_flow/README.md

 # Employee_flow
 Use Struct in Cadence in Flow

 This Flow program is a simple program that demonstrates the basic syntax and functionality of the struct in cadence programming language.
-The purpose of this program is to show how to use struct in cadence.
+The purpose of this program is to show how to use struct in cadence to write a smart contract.

 ## Description